rgzpaul/minitools/README.md

 - Select specific columns by index
 - Generate filtered table with only the selected columns

+### Minify
+PHP-based tool for minifying JavaScript code.
+- Compress JavaScript by removing unnecessary whitespace and comments
+- Reduce file size for faster loading
+- Transform double spaces into single spaces for cleaner output

 ### Bulkd
 Multi-URL File Downloader for batch downloading files.
 - Parse multiple URLs (one per line)